ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 the framework provider should:

-* Collate and check the metadata for each API that will be included in the API Catalog.
+* Collate and check the metadata for each API that will be included in the API catalog.
 This metadata is likely to already exist in the framework.
-* Determine which metadata to include in the API Catalog, following the requirements set out in {{api-catalog}} and the considerations set out in {{operations}}.
+* Determine which metadata to include in the API catalog, following the requirements set out in {{api-catalog}} and the considerations set out in {{operations}}.
 * Map the chosen metadata to the format(s) described in
 {{api-catalog}}.
-Where only the hyperlinks to APIs are to be included in the API Catalog, then the structure suggested in
+Where only the hyperlinks to APIs are to be included in the API catalog, then the structure suggested in
 {{api-catalog-example-linkset-bookmarks}} may be followed.
-Where possible the API Catalog SHOULD include further metadata per the guidance in {{api-catalog}}, in which case the structure suggested in {{api-catalog-example-linkset}} can be utilised and adapted (ensuring compliance to {{!RFC9264}}) to reflect the nature of the
+Where possible the API catalog SHOULD include further metadata per the guidance in {{api-catalog}}, in which case the structure suggested in {{api-catalog-example-linkset}} can be utilised and adapted (ensuring compliance to {{!RFC9264}}) to reflect the nature of the